apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 NOTE: If you are using Boot2Docker, you must use directories under /Users (OSX) or C:\Users (Windows) as the base and patchprocess directories (specified by the --basedir and --patch-dir options respectively), because automatically mountable directories are limited to them.
 See [the Docker documentation](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume).

 Dockerfile images will be named with a test-patch prefix and suffix with either a date or a git commit hash.
-By using this information, test-patch will automatically manage broken/stale container images that are hanging around if it is run in --jenkins mode.
+By using this information, test-patch will automatically manage broken/stale container images that are hanging around if it is run in --robot mode.
 In this way, if Docker fails to build the image, the disk space should eventually be cleaned and returned back to the system.
+The docker mode can also be run in a "safe" mode that prevents deletions via the `--dockerdelrep` option.
+Specifying this option will cause test-patch to only report what it would have deleted, but not actually remove anything.

 # Plug-ins